-- (a) grant the local government authority

-the power to enter named premises

-and remove the child, or any other

-child found in the premises who is

-suffering or is at risk of suffering
+(a) grant the local government authority the power to enter named premises and remove the child, or any other child found in the premises who is suffering or is at risk of suffering significant

-significant harm, to a place of safety; or

-- (b) require the parent or guardian to produce the child at a place and time to be determined by the court and no later than seven days after the order was made.
+(b) require the parent or guardian to produce the child at a place and time to be determined by the court and no later than seven days after the order was made.

-Ex-parte search and production order 113.-(1) Where the local government authority has reasonable cause to believe that if the parent, guardian or carer is notified of the application for a search and production order, that person may remove the child from the
+Ex-parte search and production order

+113.-(1) Where the local government authority has reasonable cause to believe that if the parent, guardian or carer is notified of the application for a search and production order, that person may remove the child from the premises where he is believed to be present, the local government authority may make an ex parte application to the court or, if the court is not sitting, to a court of competent jurisdiction.

-- (2) An ex parte application shall be heard by the court on the day that it is lodged. - (3) If an ex parte order is made by the court, the order may be executed, but the parent, guardian or carer shall be shown the order at the time the social welfare officer enters the premises. - (4) Where an ex parte order is granted, the parent, guardian or carer shall have the right to make an application to set aside a search and production order in the court within seventy two hours of the order being executed.
+(2) An ex parte application shall be heard by the court on the day that it is lodged.

+(3) If an ex parte order is made by the court, the order may be executed, but the parent, guardian or carer shall be shown the order at the time the social welfare officer enters the premises.

+(4) Where an ex parte order is granted, the parent, guardian or carer shall have the right to make an application to set aside a search and production order in the court within seventy two hours of the order being executed.

-Procedure for a search and production order inter 114.-(1) An application made inter partes shall be heard within forty eight hours after the notice is served.
+Procedure for a search and production order inter parties 114.-(1) An application made inter parties shall be heard within forty eight hours after the notice is served.